-- A Vocational Rehabilitation Services representative serves on the South Central WorkForce Council. - Vocational Rehabilitation Services staff serve on the South Central Career Pathways Partnership, the Operations Committee, Workforce Development Committee and the Youth Council. - Vocational Rehabilitation Services staff serve on the SC Training Team and the SC Continuous Improvement Team. - Referral forms and data sharing forms have been developed to assist in collaboration of services with shared customers. - Strong coordination and collaboration was developed under the recent Youth DEI grant.
-Although this grant focused on youth programming, the collaborations that were developed continues under all programs. - Vocational Rehabilitation Services staff played a lead role in the development of resources and training for non-traditional employment.
+A Vocational Rehabilitation Services representative serves on the South Central WorkForce Council.

-24. Describe and identify the entity responsible for the disbursal of grant funds described in section 107(d)(12)(B)(i).
+- Vocational Rehabilitation Services staff serve on the South Central Career Pathways Partnership, the Operations Committee, Workforce Development Committee and the Youth Council. - Vocational Rehabilitation Services staff serve on the SC Training Team and the SC Continuous Improvement Team. - Referral forms and data sharing forms have been developed to assist in collaboration of services with shared customers. - Strong coordination and collaboration was developed under the recent Youth DEI grant.
+Although this grant focused on youth programming, the collaborations that were developed continues under all programs. - Vocational Rehabilitation Services staff played a lead role in the development of resources and training for non-traditional employment. - WIOA Youth Providers are working in collaboration with Vocational Rehabilitation Services in the delivery of Pre-ETS services. - 24.
+Describe and identify the entity responsible for the disbursal of grant funds described in section 107(d)(12)(B)(i).

-As indicated in the WIOA law under section 107(d)(12)(B)(ii), the South Central Workforce Development Area Joint Powers Board has designate Minnesota Valley Action Council, Inc. as the local grant subrecipient for the disbursal of grant funds.
+As allowed under the WIOA law under section 107(d)(12)(B)(ii), the South Central Workforce Development Area Joint Powers Board has designated Minnesota Valley Action Council, Inc. as the local grant subrecipient for the disbursal of grant funds.
 This designation has been recently approved by all nine local county board of commissioners through the approval of the workforce development area Joint Powers Agreement.
 In addition, roles and responsibilities are delineated in the recently approved agreement between the Joint Powers Board, the South Central WorkForce Council and Minnesota Valley Action Council.
 These agreements are in place through June 30, 2020 in alignment with the four year planning process.